SpicyMKL: Abstract

 \section{Abstract}

-We propose a new optimization algorithm for Multiple Kernel Learning (MKL) with general convex loss functions.
-The proposed algorithm is a proximal minimization method that utilizes the ``smoothed'' dual objective function and converges super-linearly.
-The sparsity of the intermediate solution plays a crucial role for the efficiency of the proposed algorithm.
-Consequently our algorithm scales well with increasing number of kernels.
-Experimental results show that our algorithm is favorable against existing methods especially when the number of kernels is large ($>$ 1000).
+We propose a new optimization algorithm for Multiple Kernel Learning (MKL) called SpicyMKL, which is applicable to general convex loss functions and general types of regularization.
+The proposed SpicyMKL iteratively solves smooth minimization problems.
+Thus, there is no need of solving SVM, LP, or QP internally.
+SpicyMKL can be viewed as a proximal minimization method and converges super-linearly.
+The cost of inner minimization is roughly proportional to the number of active kernels.
+Therefore, when we aim for a sparse kernel combination, our algorithm scales well against increasing number of kernels.
+Moreover, we give a general block-norm formulation of MKL that includes non-sparse regularizations, such as elastic-net and $\ell_p$ -norm regularizations.
+Extending SpicyMKL, we propose an efficient optimization method for the general regularization framework.
+Experimental results show that our algorithm is faster than existing methods especially when the number of kernels is large ($>$ 1000).